 President Kristina Johnson received a Pokagon Potawatomi Black Ash Basket, a traditional craft of that tribal nation, from Director John Low (Pokagon Band of Potawatomi) of the Newark Earthworks Center.
 The exhibit "Pokagon Potawatomi Black Ash Baskets: Our Storytellers" will be on the Columbus campus in October from the Field Museum.

 Dr. John Low (Pokagon Band of Potawatomi) beginning a tour at the Octagon State Memorial, Newark Earthworks.
-Last Octagon Open House this year October 16th, 2022.
-Dr. Low is leading a tour at 2 PM.
+Octagon Open House dates for 2023 have yet to be determined.

 "When a group of Pokagon Potawatomi elders came to visit the Newark Earthworks in 2014, One elder, Majel DeMarsh, reminded me of what I have been taught all my life; that "these sites are not sacred because of what was built here.
 These structures were built to acknowledge the sacredness that preexisted humans.
 These sites only confirm and celebrate the power that is already here."